brainlife/docs/docs/using_ezBIDS.md

 ### 5. Events

 A critical feature of ezBIDS is the ability to support tasks and event files.
 If users collected functional BOLD (`func/bold`) data and have the corresponding timing files.
-The following are timing files compatible with ezBIDS:  `.csv`, `.tsv`, `.txt`, `.out`, and `.xlsx`.
+The following are timing files formats compatible with ezBIDS:  `.csv`, `.tsv`, `.txt`, `.out`, and `.xlsx`.
 A graphical interface guides the user in matching the files to BIDS structures.
 Importantly, ezBIDS comes with a beta feature and built-in compatibility with E-Prime files.

 <table><tr><td>
     <img src="./img/ezbids/Levitas_etal_figureS5_events.png"/>